satyachaurasia/autify-script/README.md

 python3 main.py https://www.google.com https://autify.com
 ```

 To get the metadata of the files we can can pass optional parameter `-m` or `--metadata` with the above command.
+This command will only show metadata for the urls whose html files are present on the disk.
+So run the above command first, then this.

 ```sh
 python3 main.py -m https://www.google.com https://autify.com